nextcloud/documentation/developer_manual/app/storage/migrations.rst

 .. code-block:: bash
   php ./occ migrations:generate-from-schema <app_id> <version>

-This will create a new file under `lib/Migration` with that results in the same database table(s) as your database.xml file.
+This will create a new file under `lib/Migration` that results in the same database table(s) as your database.xml file.

 For version you should use the your app versions.
 So if you app is at version